metablaster/WindowsFirewallRuleset/README.md

 - Type: ```git fetch upstream```
 - Type: ```git merge upstream/develop```

-Of course you can switch from one branch to another with git in powershell as many times as you want and all files will be auto updated without the need to re-download or re-setup anything.
+Of course you can switch from one branch to another with git in PowerShell as many times as you want and all files will be auto updated without the need to re-download or re-setup anything.

 Keep in mind that you need to save and upload your modifications to your fork,